Renewable Electricity Program

 To meet this firm target, investment in Alberta’s electricity system will be solicited through a competitive and transparent bidding process, while ensuring projects come online in a way that does not impact grid reliability and is delivered at the lowest possible cost to consumers.

-The program complement Alberta’s initiative to phase-out coal pollution to ensure system reliability is maintained at all times.
+The program complements Alberta’s initiative to phase-out coal pollution to ensure system reliability is maintained at all times.

 It's estimated $10.5 billion in new investment will flow into the provincial economy by 2030, creating at least 7,200 new jobs for Albertans as projects are built.